Windows Shares (SMB)

 Adding an SMB Share and Dataset

-You can create an SMB share while creating a dataset on the Add Dataset screen or create the dataset while creating the share on the Add SMB Share screen.
-This article covers adding the dataset on the Add SMB Share screen.
+You can create an SMB share while creating a dataset on the Add Dataset screen or create a dataset and the share using the Add SMB share screen.
+This article covers adding the dataset using the Add SMB share screen.

 It is best practice to use a dataset instead of a full pool for SMB and/or NFS shares.
 Sharing an entire pool makes it more difficult to later restrict access if needed.